Project management and task management.

 - Multiple Assignees – Collaborate together on a single task – if your Space allows it.

 - Assigned Comments – Instantly create and assign action items for yourself or others.

 - Priorities – Create custom priority levels, and organize tasks based on their importance to a project.

 - Favorites– Create your own customized sidebar to include sorting, filtering, and even your favorite view.

 - Chrome Extension– Provides fully comprehensive features to increase productivity, including time tracking, image markup, and task creation.

-- Three Different Views – List View, Board View, and Box View offer the perfect view for developers, managers, and everyone in between.
+- Multiple Views – List View, Board View, and Box View and Gantt charts, Calendar and more offer the perfect view for developers, managers, and everyone in between.

 - Dependencies – Link tasks together based on their requirements to ensure the right tasks are completed in the right order.

 - Time View / Calendar – Easily drag and drop tasks to make scheduling a breeze.
 You’ll also see tasks that aren’t scheduled yet.